FindMySchool LogoFindMySchool

 The Piggott is consistently oversubscribed at both entry points.
 The Reception intake saw 71 applications for 21 places in the most recent admissions cycle, a subscription ratio of 3.38.
 At Year 7, 474 applications competed for 218 places, a ratio of 2.17.

-Applications for Year 7 entry in September 2026 are made through your local authority.
-Wokingham residents apply via Wokingham Borough Council's secondary admissions portal.
+Applications for Year 7 entry in September 2027 are made through your local authority.
+Wokingham residents apply via Wokingham Borough Council's secondary admissions portal, with the current secondary-transfer deadline listed as 31 October 2026.

 The Published Admission Number is 206 places, though recent intakes have offered 252 places where space permitted.
 Admissions criteria operate in the following priority order: